bibarsnakhesh/COMM-618/final.md

 “The problem with nonprofits is that their accountability mechanisms may not be equal”, Carruth said.
 “You can't vote them out with your feet.
 If a host community or refugee communities themselves finds their work to be problematic, you can't tell a nonprofit where to go.
 But if it's your local government that's sort of doing a poor job, you can vote out your representative.”

-When it comes to resettling refugees, the United States hit a historic low in 2020 with just over 11 thousand refugees admitted.
+When it comes to resettling refugees, the United States hit a historic low in 2020 with just over 11,000 refugees admitted.
 This comes after a steady decrease of refugees allotted quotas during the Trump administration years.
 However, the U.S. right now is in the midst of historic levels of asylum-seeking at the southern border according to the Migration Policy institute.

 “The U.S. has long been viewed as a leader in refugee resettlement around the world.
 And what has been happening over the last few years has not been consistent with that track record,” Middelstadt said.